 #7.
 SysAid

 SysAid is another alternative for IT Inventory Management.
-According to its official website, it offers two tiered solutions: Help Desk (Standard) and ITSM (Pro).
-Both include built-in Asset Management functionalities, including capabilities for Inventory Management.
+According to its official website, it offers three tiered solutions: Help Desk (Standard), ITSM (Pro) and Enterprise.
+They all include built-in Asset Management functionalities, including capabilities for Inventory Management.

 This module provides native tools to monitor, track, and manage IT assets directly from the same environment used for service desk operations, ensuring accurate visibility and seamless integration between asset data and IT support activities.